German Shepherd Home

 http://www.dogchannel.com/dog-news/2009/06/22/new-lyme-vaccine-for-dogs-introduced.aspx

-(Be sure to read the comments at the end.)
+(Be sure to read ALL the comments at the end.)

 Quote: